 Equipping the Next Generation

 Called to Christ, we equip the next generation of the church.
 Jesus dearly loves His church.
 Every member has a purpose for the building up of the whole (1 Corinthians 12; Ephesians 4:1–16).
 Because of the high demands on young mothers, the way Jesus leads us to serve His church might not be what they were before we had children—at least for a season.
 If your ability to serve at church diminishes, prayerfully surrender this season to God.
 Love your church well by praying, giving, encouraging, and committing to corporate and small-group gatherings.
-Seek opportunities for older women, by a few years or even decades, to speak into your life and love your family (Titus 2:1–5).
+Seek opportunities for older women to speak into your life and love your family (Titus 2:1–5).
 Never neglect the church (Hebrews 10:25).

-Because we are called to Christ, we follow Him, by the power of His Spirit, teaching His Word, bearing His fruit, and sharing the gospel with people in our paths (even if that path rarely strays from the library, grocery store, park, and church), and as we do, God is using us to raise up future church members.
+Because we are called to Christ, we follow Him, by the power of His Spirit, teaching His Word, bearing His fruit, and sharing the gospel with people in our paths.
+As we do, God is using us to raise up future church members.

 We make disciples at home who will then make disciples who, in turn, make disciples.
-This takes time, but we invest in our children because we want to see God’s kingdom come.
-We want to see His will be done.
+We invest in our children, because we want to see God’s kingdom come, and His will be done.

 So, moms, in Christ and by His grace, give yourselves fully to His mission.